VIC.GOV.AU | Policy and Advisory Library

 • asset planning and management policies and procedures issued by the department.

-Under the department’s shared responsibility model, principals are the asset managers for their school and responsible for the planning of and delivery of safe and sustainable learning environments.
+Under the department’s shared responsibility model, principals are the asset managers for their school and are responsible for the planning of and delivery of safe and sustainable learning environments.

 This includes overseeing, planning and managing the maintenance of school facilities, and ensuring their school site is safe and secure for all staff and students.